A Guide to Assessing and Implementing the Universal Standards for Social and Environmental Performance Management

 • Board minutes

-• Code of ethics or other formal agreement
+• Code of ethics, shareholders’ agreement or other formal agreement signed by board members

 • Interviews with board members